languagetool-org/languagetool-org.github.io/developing-a-tagger-dictionary.md

     boyarisms	boyarism	NNS
     boyars	boyar	NNS

-(for the meaning of the English tags, see [the documentation in our git repository](https://github.com/languagetool-org/languagetool/blob/master/languagetool-language-modules/en/src/main/resources/org/languagetool/resource/en/tagset.txt))
+(For the meaning of the English tags, see [the documentation in our git repository](https://github.com/languagetool-org/languagetool/blob/master/languagetool-language-modules/en/src/main/resources/org/languagetool/resource/en/tagset.txt))

 ## Building the binary POS dictionary